Print this page

 • Object extra travel allowance: your salary will always be reduced with a fixed amount every month.

-• Object bicycle for commuting or reducing your study expenses: you may opt to spread the reduction over two or three years or to have the reduction of salary in the month of May (month in which holiday allowance is paid out) or December (month in which end-of-year bonus is paid out) in two or three consecutive years.
+• Object bicycle for commuting or reducing your study expenses: you may opt to spread the reduction over two or three years or to have the reduction of salary in the month of May (the month in which holiday allowance is paid out) or December (the month in which end-of-year bonus is paid out) in two or three consecutive years.

 • Other objects: you can chose between one or 12 months.